hashgraph/hedera-sdk-js/CONFIGURATION.md

 ### React Native Example

-This example uses `fromString`, which internally calls `fromStringED25519`.
+This example uses `fromString`, which internally will try to execute the example with `fromStringED25519`.

 ### Simple REST Signature Provider